-I have always had a deep fascination with history and material culture.
+I love history.
 As a young girl, I spent countless afternoons sitting on the floor of my grandparent's bedroom, pulling old family photographs out of the bottom drawer of their armoire.
-Today, I can happily say that I have turned my greatest interest into my vocation.
-I have been involved in the heritage field performing archival work, collection management, and exhibit development since 2009.
+This fascination has deepened and this blog is my way of sharing interesting stories I have learned through my research with the wider public.

-I have a certificate in Heritage Resource Management from Athabasca University, a Master of Arts degree in History from the University of Saskatchewan, and an Honours Bachelor of Arts degree in history from the University of Toronto.
+I graduated with a certificate Records & Information Management from the University of Toronto, a certificate in Heritage Resource Management from Athabasca University, a Master of Arts degree in History from the University of Saskatchewan, and an Honours Bachelor of Arts degree in history from the University of Toronto.

 Canadian History and Heritage offers an eclectic mixture of posts about stories I find interesting from Canadian archive and museum collections.